What is insomnia?

 - What you drank (caffeine or alcohol and at what time)

 Take your sleep diary to your next doctor’s appointment.
 A sleep diary may help you and your doctor identify patterns and conditions that are affecting your sleep.
 Your doctor may also do a physical exam.
-This will help him or her rule out other medical problems that could be causing your insomnia.
+This will help them rule out other medical problems that could be causing your insomnia.

-If your doctor thinks another sleep disorder is causing your insomnia, he or she may order a sleep study.
+If your doctor thinks another sleep disorder is causing your insomnia, they may order a sleep study.
 This is when you sleep in a lab overnight.
 Lab technicians monitor your brain activity, eye movements, oxygen levels, heart rate, and blood pressure while you sleep.
+Or your doctor may order a type of sleep study that is done at home.

 Can insomnia be prevented or avoided?